TheInkSpots/ChatGpt-epub-translate-react-native-php-web-server/README.md

-In the Client-mobile directory, use command `yarn install ` to install node modules. use command `react-native start` to start node server, then you may connect your phone to the server ip address, to open the app.
+In the Client-mobile directory, use command `yarn install ` to install node modules. use command `react-native start` to start node server, then you may build the app on your phone with Xcode.

 ![1231231](https://github.com/TheInkSpots/ChatGpt-epub-translate-react-native-php-web-server/assets/68689162/786fb195-250f-4705-b363-66fb8c8556d4)